carlocarfora/staticfolio/content/about.md

 Familiar with the production pipeline from modelling to comp my strengths lie in; Scene Assembly, Lighting, Rendering, FX and general TD tasks.

-I have a working knowledge of using Python, VEX and Maxscript.
+I have a working and usable knowledge of Python, VEX and Maxscript.

+Familiar with Windows and Linux.

 ## Software

-Houdini, 3ds Max, V-Ray, Nuke, After Effects, Photoshop, Premiere
+Houdini, 3ds Max, Mantra, V-Ray, Nuke, After Effects, Photoshop, Premiere

 ## Downtime